rekola/translator/README.md

 Machine Translation Service based on MarianNMT.
 The project is a microservice that contains a web server that provides a REST based HTTP API for machine translation.
-The API is similar to the Google translation API.
 This is a work in progress.

 ## Dependencies